i5-650/k8s-course/README.md

 **A:** We create an application from a repository.
 This repository must have a helm chart and all the values.

+> Note: you can define your values in Argo rather than in the repository.

 ---
 **Q:** What does Argo do ?

-**A:** Argo sync the git with the infra.
-The infrastructure must match the git.
+**A:** Argo sync the application sources with the infra.
+The infrastructure must match the sources.
+Argo will only sync the differences.
 There is two way to sync those:

 - autosync: each git change trigger a sync.
 1 commit = 1 deployment.